psychicbologna/recipeak-client/devlog.md

 To commit, run `npm run devlog`

+## 2019-10-26

+- [Programmatic navigation](https://tylermcginnis.com/react-router-programmatically-navigate/) is getting the history to push on the login page.
+Also, this is all coming along okay.
+I had a hard time getting any of the authentication to work for a while.

 ## 2019-10-16

 - Beginning to implemented protected endpoints, decided on structure for public/private routes.